vital-software/monofo-buildkite-plugin/docs/commands/upload.md

   $ monofo upload <output> [globs...]

 ARGUMENTS
-  OUTPUT  The output file to produce (foo.tar.lz4 or bar.caidx, etc.)
+  OUTPUT  The output file to produce (foo.tar.lz4 or bar.catar.caibx, etc.)
   GLOBS   [default: ] A list of glob patterns; matching files are included in the artifact upload

 OPTIONS